-Kaliani is currently also a member of Joseph Rowntree Foundation Policy Strategy Group and in 2007 she received the Alastair Hetherington award for humanitarian service by the Institute of Contemporary Scotland.
+Kaliani was a member of the Independent Commission on the Future Delivery of Public Services in Scotland (Christie Commission) and currently sits on the Board of the Office of the Scottish Charity Regulator.
+In 2007 she received the Alastair Hetherington award for humanitarian service by the Institute of Contemporary Scotland.

 Kaliani leads the Scotland Committee which is involved in working strategically with the Scottish Government, Local Authorities, UK Government and Parliament to ensure equality and human rights are at the heart of all work carried out.

 Elaine spent most of her career in local government, with her last post being that of Director of Social Work, Housing and Health for South Ayrshire Council.
 She was Commissioner for Scotland for the Disability Rights Commission from 2000-2007, and Chair of the Disability Employment Advisory Committee from 2006-2009.
 Since 2006 she has held a number of non executive and voluntary posts in the public and voluntary sectors.
 Throughout her career and voluntary experience she has endeavoured to promote good practice in equalities and human rights.